-Why Archie AI matters for Australian lawyers:
+Why Archie AI stands out for Australian lawyers:

-Key benefits:
+Key features:

 Mary Technology helps law firms save countless hours by automating one of the most tedious but crucial tasks - building case chronologies.
 Instead of manually sifting through documents, medical notes, or correspondence, Mary transforms raw case files into clear, organised timelines in just minutes.